The 2024 Naples Winter Wine Festival is pleased to feature 18 talented sommeliers.

 San Francisco, CADetails

-Master Sommelier Morgan Harris relocated to San Francisco after ten years working on all sides of New York City’s world-class restaurant scene.
-Morgan’s experience selling to a diverse, demanding clientele for over a decade grounds his tailored approach to shaping beverage narratives.
-He’s worked with major players in the digital beverage space, including Wine Folly, Vivino, Punch Drink, GuildSomm, and WineAccess.
-Morgan has also appeared as a presenter on NBC and the Esquire Network and as a principal character in 2018’s NYT nonfiction best-seller Cork Dork.
-In addition to his work in marketing, he still works several dinner shifts a week at acclaimed Italian restaurant, Cotogona.
+Morgan Harris passed the Master Sommelier Diploma Examination in 2018.
+After ten years of working on all sides of New York City’s world-class restaurant scene, he relocated to San Francisco.
+Morgan’s experience selling to a diverse, demanding clientele for over a decade informs his tailored approach to shaping beverage narratives.
+In the digital beverage space, he has worked with major players such as Wine Folly, Vivino, Punch Drink, GuildSomm and WineAccess.
+He has appeared as a presenter on NBC and the Esquire Network and was a principal character in the 2018 The New York Times best seller, Cork Dork.
+Morgan was recognized by Wine & Spirits magazine as one of “America’s Best New Sommeliers,” and he was a national-level finalist for competitions sponsored by the Guild of Sommeliers and the Châine des Rôtisseurs.
+In addition to his other endeavors, he still works several dinner shifts each week at San Francisco’s acclaimed Italian restaurant, Cotogna.

 Wine Bar George